Neutrino mass and kinetic gravity braiding degeneracies

-Another important aspect is to check how the so-called $\sigma_8 $ tension behaves in $n$KGB models.
+Another important aspect is to check how the so-called $\sigma_8 $ tension behaves in $n$KGB models; note however that this tension may have a different origin in the $\Lambda$CDM model, see e.g. \cite{Nunes:2021ipq}.
 It has been previously reported that the $n=1$ model tends to rise the value of $\sigma_8$ \cite{Barreira:2014jha}, but the effect of massive neutrinos is to lower it.
 The results when these two modifications are considered at once are shown in table \ref{table1}, where we observe no tension for the considered $n$ values, using Planck+BAO and KiDS data.
 In small $n$ models there is no $\sigma_8$ tension.
 This effect is also evident in the left panels of figures \ref{fig:n1_1}, \ref{fig:n1_2}, and \ref{fig:n1_3}, where we observe that the values from our Planck+BAO selection are compatible at 1$\sigma$ with the results from the KiDS collaboration.
 The results in this work are self consistent when considering both datasets and the same $n$ value, and also are consistent with $\Lambda$CDM results from Planck 2015 \cite{Hildebrandt:2016iqg} and from Planck 2018 \cite{Planck:2018vyg} collaborations.

 To quantify how viable the considered $n$KGB models are compared to $\Lambda$CDM we use the Akaike Information Criterion (AIC)\cite{AIC, Burnham}; recall that a model with a $\Delta$AIC bigger than 10 is essentially not supported, and values approaching to zero are strongly supported.
 Our results in table \ref{table1} indicate that models with $n=1,2,3$ are supported by KiDS data, however $n=1$ is discarded by Planck+BAO data; $n=2, 3$ values represent models that, while are not best supported, are not discarded.